-18.5.8 MultiMaps
+17.5.10 Monitoring MultiMaps

 MultiMap is a specialized map where you can associate a key with multiple values.
 This monitoring option is similar to the Maps option: the same monitoring charts and data tables monitor MultiMaps.
 The differences are that you cannot browse the MultiMaps and re-configure it.
-Please see the Maps section.
+Please see Managing Maps.

-18.5.9 Executors
+17.5.11 Monitoring Executors